Anushanga2001/Anushanga2001/README.md

 ### Hi there 👋
-I'm a Enthusiastic newcomer to the world of coding, eager to apply my skills and contribute to innovative projects.
+I'm an expert in web developing and mobile app developing, eager to apply my skills and contribute to innovative projects.And I'm an expert in Data Science also.

 ## About Me